heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 6. Code on demand (optional): responses may include executable code to customize functionality of the client

-The REST pattern is more complex than the CRUD pattern.
-It is very useful to design APIs.
 All REST APIs are APIs but not all APIs are REST APIs.

-In the context of this course, you will use the CRUD pattern to design your APIs.
+In the context of this course, you will use the simple API with CRUD operations pattern to design your APIs.
 TODO: Validate this?

-### API example
+### Simple API with CRUD operations example

-Let's design a CRUD API for a user resource.
+Let's design a simple CRUD API for a user resource.

 We will architecture the application using the
 [Domain Driven Design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design)